THE SIKH TIMES

 1949 Shiromani Gurdwara Parbandhak Committee (S.G.P.C.) releases it's first authorized version of the Sikh Rehat Maryada (S.R.M.) or code of conduct.

-1956 P.E.P.S.U. in merged in with the Punjab.
+1956 P.E.P.S.U. is abolished and merged with the Punjab.

 1963 Damdama Sahib becomes the fifth to be added to the list of Sikh takhts (seats of authority).